What's New?

 Buildings

-New Building Access Location Feature Type added to the Building Features Collection.
+New Building Access Location Feature Type added to the OS Building Features Collection.
 Building Access Location features identify access points to key public buildings for vehicles and pedestrians, enhancing urban planning, emergency response, and accessibility.

-New attribution provided for Buildings:
+New attribution provided for Building features:

 Roof Shape: Identifies the predominant geometric shape of a building's roof, aiding in visualisation and architectural analysis.